 You won't ever get lost if you know the fundamentals of map and compass navigation.
 Hiking on a straight path through even the wildest forests and fogs will make you feel safe and protected right away.
-The amazing sensation of success and independence that comes from using a map and compass to navigate will astound you.
+The amazing sensation of success and independence that comes from using a map and compass to navigate will amaze you.

 Freedom, independence, and the excitement of venturing into unknown areas become more than mere abilities; they serve as the entryway to life-changing experiences and the delights of self-discovery.
 If you wondering how do I use a compass then here we will be explaining how to use a compass for outdoor adventures.